abinit/abiconda/README.md

 ## Troubleshooting

-- All the conda applications should use libraries installed inside the anaconda directory.
+- All the conda applications should use libraries installed inside the conda environment.
   As a consequence, the use of the ``$LD_LIBRARY_PATH`` (linux) or ``$DYLD_LIBRARY_PATH`` (MacOsx) environment variables is strongly discouraged as it can lead to runtime errors and malfunctioning.